COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Home > Living Well > Health Library > Testicular Cancer Screening

 Testicular cancer is not common.
-It is often first discovered by the man himself, or his sex partner, as a lump or an enlarged and swollen testicle.
+It is often first discovered by the person or a sex partner as a lump or an enlarged and swollen testicle.
 In the early stages of testicular cancer, the lump, which may be about the size of a pea, usually is not painful.
 Testicular cancer has a high cure rate.

-Experts have different recommendations for screening for testicular cancer.
-For example, the U.S. Preventive Services Task Force advises against routine testicular exam or testicular self-exams in teens and men who have no symptoms.footnote 1 The USPSTF says that the evidence shows that these exams have only a small benefit (if any) and may cause harm from false-positive results that lead to having diagnostic tests or procedures you don't need.
+Experts don't recommend screening for testicular cancer.
+For example, the U.S. Preventive Services Task Force advises against routine testicular exam or testicular self-exams in teens and adults who have no symptoms.footnote 1 The USPSTF says that the evidence shows that these exams have only a small benefit (if any) and may cause harm from false-positive results that lead to having diagnostic tests or procedures you don't need.

-Testicular self-examination (TSE) may detect testicular cancer at an early stage.
-Many doctors do not believe that monthly TSE is needed for men who are at average risk for testicular cancer.
-Monthly TSE may be recommended for men who are at high risk for testicular cancer.
-This includes men with a history of an undescended testicle or a family or personal history of testicular cancer.
+Monthly testicular self-exams may be recommended for those who are at high risk for testicular cancer.
+This includes anyone who has a history of an undescended testicle or a family or personal history of testicular cancer.

 U.S. Preventive Services Task Force (2011).
 Screening for testicular cancer: Reaffirmation recommendation statement.
 Available online: http://www.uspreventiveservicestaskforce.org/uspstf10/testicular/testicuprs.htm.